odoo/documentation/accounting/payables/pay/multiple.rst

 .. image:: ./media/multiple08.png
   :align: center

-As you can see, bill payment status show what is posted and what is remaining to reconcile.
+As you can see, invoice payment status show what is posted and what is remaining to reconcile.

 After receiving bank statement from the bank with payment detail, you